GU-DataLab/misinformation-detection-DeMis/README.md

 ### Usage 3: Train detector using DeMis
 1. Run script `run_weak_annotator.sh` to generate weak labels based on similarity between unlabeled tweets and claims.
 Note that this will also generate similarity matrix so we can reuse it for other myth themes by adding `similarity_matrix_filepath` argument to the shell script.
+> **WARNING**: This step can take up to an hour depending on the size of unlabeled data.
 ```shell
 sh scripts/run_weak_annotator.sh
 ```